Westbury White Horse: In popular culture

+A mosaic in Edward Street, Westbury, shows the white horse with the former Cement Works chimney (now demolished) standing in front of it.

-The White Horse was referenced in G. K. Chesterton's epic poem The Ballad of the White Horse (1911) and also in The Tontine (1955) by Thomas B. Costain, The Emigrants (1980) by George Lamming, and The English Patient (1992) by Michael Ondaatje, as the place where the sapper Kip learned how to deactivate bombs.
+The Westbury White Horse was referenced in The Tontine (1955) by Thomas B. Costain, The Emigrants (1980) by George Lamming, and The English Patient (1992) by Michael Ondaatje, as the place where the sapper Kip learned how to deactivate bombs.
 Michael Morpurgo mentioned it as one of the inspirations for The Butterfly Lion.